Home » Car hire Malta » Car hire from Malta airport

 Local

-My experience is that some of the bigger international car hire agencies present in Malta, like Europcar and Alamo, provide a good level of service, while Goldcar and Thrifty generally don’t get great reviews and are the exceptions.
+My experience is that some of the bigger international car hire agencies present in Malta, like AutoUnion, Europcar and AVIS provide a good level of service, while Sixt and Surprice generally don’t get great reviews and are the exceptions.

-The local option I recommend without reservation is First Car Rental.
-Their service gets the best reviews, and they offer competitive rates all year round.
+The local options I recommend without reservation is Drifter and First Car Rental.
+They offer competitive rates all year round.
+Sun Car Rental offers low rates but they seem to be relatively new, so I can’t recommend them yet.

 You can search for options with First Car Rental here: